Skip to main content

 This chair and accompanying stool might be called Barcelona but the set is a resolutely Mexican take on Mies van der Rohe by local architect and designer Luis Barragán, who used it when furnishing Mexico City’s mid-century Casa Prieto López.

-Six restaurants the Milanese keep quiet about
+Six spots the Milanese keep quiet about

 Milan-based couple Chiara Pino and Riccardo Ganelli left their jobs in fashion to open Bar Nico in 2023 (they were later joined by their friend Nicolò Terraneo).
 It has since become a hot spot in their home city’s Acquabella neighbourhood, drawing a loyal crowd with its natural wines and Mediterranean small plates.
 “We’re not doing anything particularly special here,” says Pino when Monocle joins her and her two business partners for lunch.
 “Milan just didn’t have a natural-wine scene until a couple of years ago.”